PROTECTION

 Bhutan: Empowering Communities to Address Violence Against Children

-Thimphu, capital of Bhutan, attracts people from across the country seeking employment and opportunities, but they often end up living in urban poverty, experiencing violence, and mental health issues.
-Dema – a girl living in Thimphu with her family – already has two children, at 17 years old, as she is a victim of sexual abuse.
-Her mother helps look after her young children so that Dema can attend school, while her brother provided a limited income for the family.
-As a result, Dema struggled with depression and anxiety, whilst juggling studying and childcare.
+In Bhutan, people from across the country flock to Thimphu seeking employment and opportunities, but often end up in urban poverty, experiencing violence, and mental health issues.
+Dema, a 17-year-old girl living in Thimphu with her family, already has two children as a victim of sexual abuse…